henry2004y/vlasiator_manual/menu2.md

 face = y-
 face = y+
 ```
-  * `Maxwellian`: Takes the values from the provided dat file, `time density temperature Vx Vy Vz Bx By Bz`, partial support for time-variation is already in the code.proton
+  * `Maxwellian`: Takes the values from the provided `.dat` file, `time density temperature Vx Vy Vz Bx By Bz`, partial support for time-variation is already in the code.
+It might be helpful to add a header line to the `.dat` file!
 ```YAML
 [maxwellian]
 face = x+